-With Daylight Saving Time coming up on March 10th and Sleep Awareness Week March 10th-16th, I thought I’d take some time to share a few ways you can naturally improve your sleep (without counting sheep).
+With many in this country that have to deal with time changes and the effects on their sleep, I thought I’d take some time to share a few ways you can naturally improve your sleep (without counting sheep).

 Nearly 40 million American men and women suffer from some type of sleep disorder.
 Are you one of them?
 Many times this can be attributed to stress, general health maladies, or the inability to shut off the brain.